subscriptionscore/api-docs/source/index.html.md

 # Introduction

 Welcome to the <a href="https://subscriptionscore.com">Subscription Score</a> Insights API!
-You can use our API to access our score API endpoints, which can get you information on Domains and Email addresses.
+You can use the API to access our score endpoints, which can get you score data for both Domains and Email addresses.

-We have language bindings in Shell and JavaScript.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+On this page you will see examples in both GraphQL and JavaScript.
+You can view the code examples in the dark area to the right, and you can switch the language of the examples with the tabs in the top right.

 The API uses <a href="https://graphql.org/">GraphQL</a> so that you can retrieve exactly the attributes that you need.
 A basic understanding of GraphQL is recommended, but not required to intgrate with the API.

 # Considerations

+## Rate Limit

+The API is rate limited on a fair-usage policy.
+The limit should be high enough for normal use but if you hit it then the API will respond with a message notifying you.
+If you need the API limit raised on your account please [contact us](mailto:hi@subscriptionscore.com).

+## Updates

+Scores are updated daily at 00:00 UTC, so there is no need to request an individual score more frequently than that.

 ## HTTPS